lechbaczynski/userapi/README.md

     {"created":true,"status":201,"id":8}

-Where id is an id of newly created subscriber.
+Where id is an id of the newly created subscriber.

 ### Showing

-You can see subcribers list (JSON, modified throgh Resource layer) at:
+You can see subscribers list (JSON, modified through Resource layer) at:

 All: